-How to Combat Mold or Fungus on Seed Starting Soil
+How to Combat Mold and Fungus on Seed Starting Soil

 Understanding Mold and Fungus in Seed Starting